Ramsay MacDonald: Retirement

-MacDonald was aware of his fading powers, and in 1935 he agreed to a timetable with Baldwin to stand down as Prime Minister after King George V's Silver Jubilee celebrations in May 1935.
+MacDonald was aware of his fading powers, and in 1935, he agreed to a timetable with Baldwin to stand down as Prime Minister after King George V's Silver Jubilee celebrations in May 1935.
 He resigned on 7 June in favour of Baldwin, and remained in the cabinet, taking the largely honorary post of Lord President vacated by Baldwin.

 Last years and death (1935–1937)

-At the November 1935 election MacDonald was defeated at Seaham by Emanuel Shinwell, but he was re-elected to Parliament at a by-election in January 1936 for the Combined Scottish Universities seat.
+At the the November 1935 election MacDonald was defeated at Seaham by Emanuel Shinwell, but was re-elected to Parliament at a by-election in January 1936 for the Combined Scottish Universities seat.
 After Hitler's re-militarisation of the Rhineland in 1936, MacDonald declared that he was "pleased" that the Treaty of Versailles was "vanishing", expressing his hope that the French had been taught a "severe lesson".
 MacDonald was one of the signatories to the Anglo-Egyptian Treaty of 1936.

-However, his health was failing.
+His health was failing.
 King George V died a week before voting began in the Scottish by-election, and MacDonald deeply mourned his death, paying tribute to him in his diary as "a gracious and kingly friend whom I have served with all my heart".
-There had been genuine affection between the two and the King is said to have regarded MacDonald as his favourite prime minister.
-Following the King's death MacDonald's physical and mental health collapsed.
+There had been genuine affection between the two and the king is said to have regarded MacDonald as his favourite prime minister.
+Following the king's death MacDonald's physical and mental health collapsed.